-Always wear safety goggles or safety glasses with side shields when operating power tools.
+Always wear safety goggles or safety glasses with side shields that comply with ANSI Z87.1 when operating power tools.
 Failure to do so could result in objects being thrown into your eyes, resulting in possible serious injury.

 Do not use any attachments or accessories not recommended by the manufacturer of this product.
 The use of attachments or accessories not recommended can result in serious personal injury.